Phase IV (1974 film): Reception

 Upon its initial theatrical release, the film had mixed reviews.
 In a generally positive review, Jay Cocks of Time saw the film as "good, eerie entertainment, with interludes of such haunted visual intensity that it becomes, at its best, a nightmare incarnate".
 In a negative review, Variety wrote that this ecological monster film "didn't get the bugs worked out before release".
 Time Out London wrote that the special effects take priority over the ideas.
 A. H. Weiler of The New York Times wrote, "For all of its good, scientific and human intentions, 'Phase IV' cries for a Phase V of fuller explanations."

 The review aggregation website Rotten Tomatoes gave the film 53% based on 19 reviews with an average rating of 5.7/10.
 Ignatiy Vishnevetsky of The A.V.
 Club described it as "designed more than directed, and edited around principles of color and line, rather than around performance or plot".
-Bill Gibron of PopMatters rated it 7/10 stars and wrote that "for every hackneyed hole-punch moment there’s an engaging scope enhanced by the film’s visual wonders".
+Bill Gibron of PopMatters rated it 7/10 stars and wrote that "for every hackneyed hole-punch moment there's an engaging scope enhanced by the film's visual wonders".
 David Cornelius of DVD Talk rated it 4.5/5 stars and wrote, "Watch it late at night with the lights out, and you'll get plenty freaked."

 Phase IV won the 1975 Grand Prix Award at the International Festival of Science Fiction Films in Trieste, Italy.
-Over time, the film has gained a cult following.

 Legacy

 This is the first film to depict a geometric crop circle, in this case, created by super-intelligent ants.
 The film predates by two years the first modern reports of crop circles in the United Kingdom and it has been cited as a possible inspiration or influence on the pranksters who started this phenomenon.

+Over time, the film has gained a cult following.
 The film has been a significant influence on a recent generation of science fiction film directors and other visual media artists.
-In an interview, the Argentine director Nicolas Goldbart described Phase IV as having had a profound cinematic influence on him.
-In his science fiction film Phase 7, Phase IV is playing on a television in the apartment of the protagonists.
+In Nicolas Goldbart's science fiction film Phase 7, Phase IV is playing on a television in the apartment of the protagonists.
 The writer/director Panos Cosmatos described Phase IV as having been a very significant influence on the look and feel of his science fiction film Beyond the Black Rainbow.

 The music video by Radical Friend for Yeasayer's 2009 song "Ambling Alp" is an homage to Phase IV and the video's images are inspired by some of the visual elements of the film.

 In January 1989, Phase IV was featured on one of the very early episodes of Mystery Science Theater 3000.